 The instant field of the present is at all times what I call the ‘pure’ experience.
 It is only virtually or potentially either object or subject as yet.
 For the time being, it is plain, unqualified actuality, or existence, a simple that.
 (James 1904b: 23)

-Mind and matter, knower and known, thought and thing, representation and represented are then interpreted as resulting from different functional groupings of pure experience (see James 1905: 64).
+Mind and matter, knower and known, thought and thing, representation and represented are then interpreted as resulting from different functional groupings/carvings of the continuous flux of pure experience for different purposes (see James 1905: 64).

 The paper seen and the seeing of it are only two names for one indivisible fact which, properly named, is the datum, the phenomenon, or the experience.
 The paper is in the mind and the mind is around the paper, because paper and mind are only two names that are given later to the one experience, when, taken in a larger world of which it forms a part, its connections are traced in different directions.
 To know immediately, then, or intuitively, is for mental content and object to be identical.
 (James 1895: 110)